compgen-io/cgpipe/docs/06-Remote_Pipelines.md

 # Remote pipelines

+* Note: this is an experimental feature *

 Pipeline files don't have to be on the local filesystem in order to be run.
-Remote pipelines can be used anywhere that a local pathname could be used.
-Remote pipelines can either be given as explicit HTTP or HTTPS URLs or use "named remote".
-Named remotes are remote web sites that can be accessed using a shortcut naming scheme to make it easier to use interactively.
+Remote pipelines can be used anywhere that a local pathname could be used for CGPipe.
+Remote pipelines can either be given as explicit HTTP or HTTPS URLs or use a "named remote".
+Named remotes are web addresses that can be accessed using a shortcut naming scheme to make it easier to use interactively.

-*Note: If you will be using the same pipeline from multiple hosts, it is advisable to store the pipelines on a common web server and setup a named remote.*

-## Available compgen.io pipelines

-For more information on available remote pipelines from compgen.io, run `cgpipe -h -f compgen_io:pipelines`.

 ## Defining custom named remote sources

+Defining a new named remote source can be accomplished by setting a new variable in CGPipe (either from a pipeline or from a global RC script).
+The new value should be `cgpipe.remote.$shortname$.baseurl`.
+The value should be the base-url to use for the resource.
+As an example:

+	cgpipe.remote.compgen_io.baseurl = "https://raw.githubusercontent.com/compgen-io/cgpipe-pipelines/master/"

+You can then load a remote pipeline using the `remote-name:filename` syntax.
+As an example, to see the help text for the pipeline `compgen_io:pipelines`, you'd be able to run the following:

+	cgpipe -h -f compgen_io:pipelines

+where the pipeline script itself is loaded from `https://raw.githubusercontent.com/compgen-io/cgpipe-pipelines/master/pipelines`.

 ## SHA-1 hashes